Touring Israel

 2. Round-trip tickets with specific dates of entry and exit.

-3. Medical insurance policy for the provision of services abroad.
+3. Medical insurance policy for the provision of services abroad, including COVID-19.

 4. Documentary confirmation of hotel booking, if the purpose of the trip is tourism.